Ian Cheney remembers when he first became interested in dark skies.

 The Tucson-based organization works with lighting manufacturers and municipalities to promote what’s known as ‘smart’ lighting.
 Low-pressure sodium lights, for example, can be aimed at a targeted ground area with less wasted light directed upward.

-Technology such as smart lighting can only help observations at the MMT Observatory, one of North America’s largest, most-sensitive telescopes.
+Technology such as intelligent lighting can only help observations at the MMT Observatory, one of North America’s largest, most-sensitive telescopes.
 It’s perched atop Mount Hopkins 30 miles south of Tucson, close enough for the city’s lights to affect observations.

-Astronomers worry that there are deep consequences for American science.
+Astronomers worry that there are profound consequences for American science.
 Few new telescope projects are being proposed for the U.S. because our skies are now too bright.
 The biggest, most ambitious new observatories are planned for remote places like Chile’s Atacama Desert.

 The loss of the visible night sky affects more than just science.

 Entire generations of city kids have never seen the detail of the night sky.